Hishamkhashman1/Hishamkhashman1/README.md

-Trying to breakthrough as Full-stack engineer in 2026 👀 is (apparently) as crazy as building a time machine..
+Trying to breakthrough as Full-stack engineer in 2026 👀 is (apparently since 2024?) as crazy as building a time machine..

 so, call me crazy but I enjoy building backend systems, APIs and SaaS products.